earthly/website/blog/_posts/2021-09-22-awk-examples.md

 $ ./top_books | head
 ```
 ```
-Breaking Dawn (The Twilight Saga, Book 4)               👎👎 The Shack: Where Tragedy Confronts Eternity             👎 The Help                                                👍👍 Twilight (The Twilight Saga, Book 1)                    👎 Harry Potter and the Deathly Hallows (Book 7)           👍👍 Killing Lincoln: The Shocking Assassination that C      👎👎👎 Water for Elephants: A Novel                            👍 Liberty and Tyranny: A Conservative Manifesto           👍👍👍 The Secret                                              👎👎 The Girl with the Dragon Tattoo (Millennium Series      👎👎
+667539744       Harry Potter And The Sorcerer's Stone                 👍👍 600633062       Fifty Shades of Grey                                  👎👎 245449872       The Hunger Games (The Hunger Games, Book 1)           👍 669379389       The Hobbit                                            👍
+745538746       Twilight                                              👎
+340399706       Jesus Calling: Enjoying Peace in His Presence         👍👍👍 259796199       Unbroken: A World War II Story of Survival, Resili    👍👍👍 736723180       The Shack: Where Tragedy Confronts Eternity           👎 941986263       Divergent                                             👍 93816562        Gone Girl                                             👎👎
 ```

-It looks like even though the hunger games movie came out in 2012, none of the books even cracked the top 10 of reviews.
+It looks like about half (6 /10) of the most reviewed books were more popular than average.
+This tell me that the low reviews on MockingJay can't be blamed on its popularity.
+So, I think I'll have to take a pass on the series or at the very least that book.

 ### Conclusion
 > A good programmer uses the most powerful tool to do a job.
 A great programmer uses the least powerful tool that does the job."
 I believe this, and I always try to find the combination of simple and lightweight tools which does the job at hand correctly.